Information about Liquid Facelift Procedures in New York with top Facelift Surgeon, Dr. Andrew Jacono.

 How Does a Liquid Facelift Work?

-What Areas of the Face can be Treated?
+Which Areas of the Face Can Be Treated?

 - Marionette lines

 - Eye Brows

 - Platysmal neck bands

 Non-surgical facelifts aim to restore lost volume to patients’ faces and eliminate wrinkles in a variety of different areas.
 For example, Dr. Jacono may inject fillers into a patient’s cheekbones to make the cheeks appear fuller.

 He may also redefine the jawline with a liquid facelift for jowls.
 In some cases, he lifts sagging eyebrows and reverses dark circles under the eyes.
 This can all be accomplished without invasive techniques.

 Depending on the patient’s goals, Dr. Jacono will use a combination of dermal fillers and neurotoxins.